Updated on December 15, 2022 | 5 minute read

 Google’s new campaign type promises advantages over other offerings.

-Performance Max hopes to increase online leads and conversions through the automated optimising of budget and bids across all Google platforms.
+Performance Max hopes to increase online leads and conversions through the automated optimisation of budget and bids across all Google platforms.
 This could be more efficient than a generic search campaign.

 With Google’s real-time data on shopper intent and preferences, Performance Max can help you discover new audience segments that you might’ve been unaware of.
 This can help you get your ads in front of more interested shoppers.